 But even the most budget conscious travelers will break down and buy a meal.
 You will too, trust me.
-When you’re not familiar with the city is can be challenging to find a grocery store and it is even worse when you’re already really hungry.
-And after a long day of sightseeing it is often hard to force yourself to make a meal — Even eating at a McDonald’s starts looking attractive.
+When you’re not familiar with the city, it can be challenging to find a grocery store, and it’s even worse when you’re already really hungry.
+And after a long day of sightseeing, it is often hard to force yourself to make a meal; even eating at McDonald’s starts looking attractive.
 Budgeting a little high for food will give you a little safety net for those times when you can’t stick to your budget (plus you can spend the balance on alcohol).

 - Louvre Museum – Paris: 9.50€ ($13.50)